manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

     echo "$OUTPUT" > "$HOSTSFILE"

-The script takes care to never result in a hosts file that would break DNS lookups by making sure that entries are only written if the lookup result really is an IP address (and not some gibberish resulting from a failed `dig` run), and always writes the complete new content out into the hosts file in one go.
+The script takes care to never result in a hosts file that would break DNS lookups, by making sure that entries are only written if the lookup result really is an IP address (and not some gibberish resulting from a failed `dig` run), and always writes the complete new content out into the hosts file in one go.
 It also works whether there is only one A record for a name or multiple records.

 Ever since we implemented this solution, the name resolution failure rate dropped to zero for good.